antonysuv/suvorov_lab/_members/can_be _you.md

 ---
-name: It Can be YOU
+name: YOU
 image: images/photo.jpg
 role: phd
+aliases:
+  - Y. YOU
+  - Y YOU

 ---